-Gonville & Caius has a magnificent Library which serves both the needs of the College community and the research interest of scholars from all over the world.
-Since 1996 it has been housed in the imposing Cockerell Building, built in the 19th-century and Grade 1 listed.
-With its high ceilings and tall windows that flood the space with light, the Library provides a stimulating and inspiring environment for readers and visitors alike.
+Gonville & Caius has a magnificent Library which serves both the needs of the College community and the research interests of scholars from all over the world.
+Since 1996 it has been housed in the 19th-century Grade 1 listed Cockerell Building, originally the University Library.
+With its neo-classical architecture, vaulted ceiling and tall windows the Library provides a stimulating and inspiring environment for students and visitors alike.

-The library’s origins are far older than its current building.
-The College has possessed its own books ever since its foundation in 1348 and kept them in a purpose-built library since 1441.
-By 1500 the library held 300 books which are still with us, principally in the disciplines of theology, law and medicine, demonstrating our early commitment to the learned professions.
+The Library’s origins are far older than its current building.
+The College has possessed its own books ever since its foundation in 1348 and kept them in a purpose built library since 1441.
 Since then the collections have expanded in range and depth, commensurate to the growth and development of the College.

 Today the Cockerell Building is divided between the Upper and Lower Libraries.
 The Upper Library has 100 working spaces and houses around 60,000 volumes of books and journals which aim to cover the essential reading of the Cambridge Tripos, together with graduate level material in many areas.
 The Lower Library contains the College’s special collections of manuscripts, incunabula and early printed books, and other rare material.